JakeSamu/stdcheck/README.md

 # ToDo

-* Add to install.sh the check, that every submodule exists

 # Known Bugs
 * If the ports are shown as "tcpwrapped", they will not be seen as http-ports.